 Be sure to boil the wheat berries as directed, or soak them overnight before using for maximum tooth-friendly enjoyment.

-If you are new to making bread in your bread machine, I have several tutorials on this blog you might find helpful.
-Start with The Most Important Thing You Should Do When Using a Bread Machine.
+If you are new to making bread in your bread machine, I have published several tutorials and lots of bread machine tips on this blog you might find helpful.
+Start here.

 If you make this and enjoy the recipe, it would help me and others if you would return to this post and leave a rating (on the recipe card itself underneath the picture).
 Although always appreciated, no comment is required.
 Thanks so much!
 Paula

 - 1 cup warm water or whey drained from yogurt